sushanted/FluVal/README.md

 The validation results are propagated to the listener, which can take appropriate actions.

-Please see the ValidationExample.java for more details.
+Please see the https://github.com/sushanted/FluVal/blob/master/src/test/java/validation/ValidationExample.java for more details.